 Pros and Cons of Personal Bankruptcy

-Personal bankruptcies can also hurt your chances of getting a job.
+Personal bankruptcies, especially recently filed bankruptcy cases, can also reduce your chances of employment due to legal obligations companies adhere to regarding financial histories.
 This is because some companies screen out applicants who have filed for personal bankruptcy in the past five years before contacting them.

 Alternatives to Filing for Bankruptcy